-SEATTLE--()--The Federal Home Loan Bank of Seattle (Seattle Bank) has announced the award of more than $990,000 of 2012 Affordable Housing Program (AHP) funds to help create 103 affordable homes for very low-, low-, and moderate-income Oregon households.
-The AHP awards will provide funding for both affordable rental and owner-occupied housing.
+SEATTLE--()--The Federal Home Loan Bank of Seattle (Seattle Bank) has announced the award of more than $485,000 in Affordable Housing Program (AHP) funds to help create 48 units of affordable rental housing in Montana.
+The housing will serve households earning up to 60 percent of area median income, including some with special needs.

-The Seattle Bank is a wholesale funding cooperative and distributes its AHP funding through its community financial institution members, who work with for-profit and nonprofit organizations in their communities to address local housing needs.
-As a result of these efforts, four projects in Oregon received 2012 AHP awards:
+The Seattle Bank is a wholesale financial cooperative and distributes AHP funding through its community financial institution members, who work with for-profit and nonprofit organizations in their communities to address local housing needs.
+In 2012, two Montana projects received AHP awards:

 The Seattle Bank contributes 10 percent of its annual profits to support the development of affordable housing.
 AHP funds are awarded on a competitive basis.
 To receive an AHP award, an organization must demonstrate its ability to effectively create affordable housing and promote community stability.

 In addition to the AHP, the Seattle Bank supports affordable housing and community and economic development projects through its Home$tart Program, Community Investment Program (CIP), and Economic Development Fund (EDF).
-Together, AHP and Home$tart have provided more than $28.0 million of subsidy to support affordable rental and owner-occupied housing for nearly 5,800 Oregon households, and the CIP and EDF have provided $269.6 million of reduced-rate loans to support more than 5,000 units of affordable housing and 31 economic development projects in Oregon.
+Together, AHP and Home$tart have provided $16.4 million of subsidy to support affordable rental and owner-occupied housing for nearly 3,300 Montana households, and the CIP and EDF have provided $112.7 million of reduced-rate loans to support 1,888 units of affordable housing and 55 economic development projects in Montana.

-For 2012, the Seattle Bank awarded $6.7 million of AHP subsidy in support 24 projects providing 782 units of affordable housing in six states.
+For 2012, the Seattle Bank awarded a total of $6.7 million of AHP subsidy in support of 24 projects providing 782 units of affordable housing in six states.
 Additional information regarding the Seattle Bank’s 2012 AHP awards and community investment programs is available on the Seattle Bank’s website at www.fhlbsea.com.

 About the Seattle Bank